 How do we achieve our aims and objectives?

 utilizes a new and unique methodology of mixed media with the program Our archive of real people contributing to our society through the job choices they have made, thereby:

 - provide representative examples

 - assists educators achieve the Gatsby Benchmarks

 - assists schools with EIF 2019 (which enables Ofsted to fulfil the requirements of the Equality Act 2010, including the public sector equality duty (PSED) set out in section 149 of the Equality Act 2010)

 - assists higher education institutions achieve TEF

-“…identity, self-regard and a sense of belonging, are key components to good mental health and emotional wellbeing…”
+“…identity, self-regard and a sense of belonging, are key components to good mental health and general wellbeing…”